Fading signals add urgency to search for missing Malaysian jet

 "There have been no confirmed acoustic detections over the past 24 hours," it said in a statement.

-The black box records data from the cockpit and conversations among flight crew and may provide answers about what happened to the plane, which flew thousands of kilometres off course after taking off.
+The black box records data from the cockpit and conversations among flight crew and may provide answers about what happened to the plane, which flew thousands of kilometers off course after taking off.

 The mystery has sparked the most expensive search and rescue operation in aviation history.